Using a RACI Matrix Template for Business Process ImprovementEmma Harris

 - Find overworked employees who are responsible or accountable for too many processes

-- Organising processes so that nothing is overlooked and every process has ownership - as a byproduct, this means that there is less chance of failure
+- Organise processes so that nothing is overlooked and every process has ownership - resulting in far less chance of a failure

-- Assign projects more effectively with process owners, process enforcers and process collaborators all understanding their roles
+- Assign projects effectively with process owners, process enforcers and process collaborators all understanding their roles

 - Document and visually capture the roles and responsibilities which can later be connected to the specific process steps that are being carried out